miqrc/fastify-typescript-docker-rest-api/README.md

 Try it
 [http://127.0.0.1:8080/public](http://127.0.0.1:8080/public)

-## FILES AND FOLDERS
+## Files and folders

 - controllers: business logic.
 Where the work is done (included some examples)
-- middlewares: intermediate logic to be execute before business code (authentication)
+- middlewares: intermediate logic to be executed before business code (authentication)
 - constants.ts: Define port and server secret
-- server.ts: API definition and server configuration
+- server.ts: API definition and server configuration (cors)

 ## TODO